Divorce & Family

 The rules on how to work out what you can give to charity to utilise the lower rate of tax are not always straightforward.
 It would be a good idea to seek advice from solicitors who are experts in estate planning.

 Our Wills and Estate Services Team here at Poole Alcock LLP would be very happy to discuss this with you whether it is just a simple cash gift or if you would like to consider leaving a larger proportion of your residue to charity.
-Please do give us a call on 01270 613939 to arrange an appointment or complete our contact form here .
+Please do give us a call on 01270 613939 to arrange an appointment or contact us .

 Share this article: